dragonflyoss/d7y.io/docs/getting-started/quick-start/multi-cluster-kubernetes.md

 - `Scheduler.config.manager.schedulerClusterID` using the `Scheduler cluster ID` from `cluster-2` information in the manager console.
 - `Scheduler.config.manager.addr` is address of the manager GRPC server.
-- `seedPeer.config.scheduler.manager.seedPeer.clusterID` using the `Seed peer cluster ID` from `cluster-2` information in the manager console.
+- `seedClient.config.seedPeer.clusterID` using the `Seed peer cluster ID` from `cluster-2` information in the manager console.
-- `seedPeer.config.scheduler.manager.netAddrs[0].addr` is address of the manager GRPC server.
+- `seedClient.config.manager.addrs` is address of the manager GRPC server.
-- `dfdaemon.config.host.idc` using the `IDC` from `cluster-2` information in the manager console.
+- `client.config.host.idc` using the `IDC` from `cluster-2` information in the manager console.
-- `dfdaemon.config.scheduler.manager.netAddrs[0].addr` is address of the manager GRPC server.
+- `client.config.manager.addrs` is address of the manager GRPC server.
 - `externalManager.host` is host of the manager GRPC server.
 - `externalRedis.addrs[0]` is address of the redis.